Signs Your AC Unit Needs a Repair

 Dusty Air Indoors

-If your home feels dusty or full of pollutants even after cleaning, your AC might not be doing its job properly.
-A quick check might reveal a problem with your system.
+If your home feels dusty even after cleaning, your AC might not be filtering air properly.
+A quick check can uncover the issue.Â

 Short Cycling